aar0m/aar0m.github.io/essays/ai-for-good.md

 8. [Conclusion](#viii-what-now)

 ## I. The rise of AI in education
-With the rapid spread and development of generative artificial intelligence (AI), its adoption in various fields are unsurprising.
+With the rapid spread and development of generative artificial intelligence (AI), its adoption in various fields is unsurprising.
 One such field—education—has felt the drastic effects of generative AI, shifting the landscape of education altogether.
 In the modern day, students have become reliant on AI to complete various assignments while professors may use it to grade work, send emails, or even prepare lesson plans and entire syllabi.

 In the context of software engineering (and programming in general), AI has—for better or worse—diminished the incentive for writing code in lieu of a new type of engineering: _prompt engineering_.
 Rather than honing fundamental skills and absorbing materials, some students may find themselves learning how to communicate with AI companions to generate outputs they deem sufficient for an assignment, project, or report.
 As my software engineering professor graciously stated,